RunestoneInteractive/RunestoneServer/README.rst

 * How to Think Like a Computer Scientist
 * Problem Solving with algorithms and Data Structures using Python
-* A development version of everything combined (devcourse)

 You can quickly check the build by opening the file ``static/devcourse/index.html`` in your browser.